 - Population: 382,922

 New Orleans is a hot spot for singles!
-The Big Easy is one of the most romantic cities in the U.S., and it’s well-known for its incredible live music, nightlife scene, and annual Mardi Gras celebrations.
-From the iconic French Quarter and all of the happenings on Bourbon Street to the job opportunities in the Central Business District, you’ll find plenty in New Orleans to keep you busy!
+The Big Easy is one of the most romantic cities in the U.S. and well-known for being a cultural hub thanks to its incredible live music, nightlife scene, annual Mardi Gras, and New Orleans Jazz & Heritage Festival celebrations.
+From the iconic French Quarter and all of the happenings on Bourbon Street, to the job opportunities in the Central Business District—you’ll find plenty in NOLA to keep you busy!

 Things to Do in New Orleans

 Get tickets to watch the New Orlean Saints (NFL) or New Orleans Pelicans (NBA) play.
 Spend the day at New Orleans City Park, where you can explore botanical gardens, bike along the paths, or relax in the rolling green spaces.
-Celebrate Mardi Gras by dressing up and participating in the extravagant parades.
-Listen to local jazz at the Spotted Cat Music Club.
-Learn about African-American culture and New Orleans traditions at the Backstreet Cultural Museum.
-Get your caffeine fix and try the Blueberry Scones or Butterfinger Brownies at Envie Espresso Bar & Cafe.
-Enjoy wine on tap and share a charcuterie plate at Bayou Wine Garden.
-Head to one of New Orleans’ best dive bars, Snake & Jake’s, where you can hang out until the sun comes up.
-Order the Sazerac cocktail or the Ramos Gin Fizz at The Sazerac Bar.
-Settle in for brunch at Hippie Kitchen where you can order crave-worthy Nutter Butter Crepes and Breakfast Pizza.
-Or dig into Cajun dishes like Sazerac cocktail or the Ramos Gin Fizz at Restaurant Rebirth.
+Celebrate Mardi Gras by dressing up and participating in extravagant parades in New Orleans.
+Listen to local jazz, blues, funk, and more at The Spotted Cat Music Club.
+Learn about African American culture and New Orleans traditions at the Backstreet Cultural Museum.
+Head to one of New Orleans’ best dive bars, Snake and Jake’s Christmas Club Lounge—which features retro holiday decor year-round.
+Visit The Roosevelt New Orleans to sip on a Sazerac or other classic cocktails at The Sazerac Bar.
+Get your caffeine fix and a Ham & Brie Panini or Breakfast N’ a Go-Cup at Envie Espresso Bar & Cafe.
+Order a Chicken Skinny bowl or Dathel’s Golden Wrap at Hippie Kitchen Good Food Stand.
+Or dig into crave-worthy Cajun dishes like New Orleans Style Barbecue Shrimp or Grouper Cauliflower at Jacques Imo’s.

 - Population: 620,589

-The trendy city of Portland is one of the best places to live on the West Coast and one of the best cities for young professionals, making it a perfect spot for singles!
-This Pacific Northwest city offers outdoor adventures wherever you turn, a budding arts scene, tons of farm-to-table restaurants, and career opportunities with major employers like Intel, Nike, and Xerox.
+Trendy Portland is a popular West Coast destination and one of the best cities for young professionals, making it a perfect spot for singles!
+This Pacific Northwest city offers outdoor adventures wherever you turn, a budding arts scene, tons of farm-to-table restaurants, and career opportunities with major employers like Nike and Wells Fargo.

 Things to Do in Portland